25th Annual South African Music Awards

 The 25th Annual South African Music Awards ceremony was held at the Sun City Arena in North West on June 1, 2019.
 It aired live on SABC 1.
-The show was hosted by Bob Mabena, Melanie Bala, Twasa Seoke and hip-hop star Khuli Chana.
+The show was hosted by Bob Mabena, Melanie Bala, Twasa and hip-hop star Khuli Chana.

 The list of nominees was announced on April 25, 2019.
 HHP, TKZee & Mango Groove received the Lifetime Achievement Award at this years show.

 Winners and nominees

 Nominees are as listed below.
 Winners are in bold.